NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Member zone
 : A DNS zone whose configuration is published inside a catalog zone.

+Member node
+: The DNS name in the Catalog zone representing a Member zone.

 `$CATZ`
 : Used in examples as a placeholder to represent the domain name of the catalog zone itself (c.f. $ORIGIN).